cloudnative-pg/cloudnative-pg/docs/src/storage.md

     resizeInUseVolumes: False
 ```

-To move the entire cluster to a different storage area, you need to recreate all the PVCs and
+In order to move the entire cluster to a different storage area, you need to recreate all the PVCs and
 all the Pods.
 Let's suppose you have a cluster with three replicas like in the following
 example: